<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=5449063228504841&amp;ev=PageView&amp;noscript=1">

 Another way to segment your data is by their channel preferences.
 Knowing the best way to reach donors is key when soliciting gifts.
 Because outreach can be costly and time-consuming, you want to make sure donors are actually seeing and responding to your messages.

-Reaching out to donors through the channels they prefer can also make outreach feel more personalized.
-It shows that you’ve taken note of what donors respond well to and that you care about folding their individual preferences into your strategy.
+Reaching out to donors through the channels they prefer also makes outreach feel more personalized.
+It shows that you’ve taken note of what donors respond to and that you care about folding their individual preferences into your strategy.

 Donor retention rates

-For these organizations, low retention rates are akin to having a “leaky bucket.”
-But with data analytics, nonprofits can identify the “holes” in the bucket by diagnosing the reasons why some donors slip away.
+Fortunately, with data analytics, nonprofits can identify the “holes” in their bucket and diagnose the reasons why some donors slip away.
 Then, your nonprofit can begin to develop solutions that meet your donors’ specific needs and preferences to plug the holes in your leaky bucket.

 Use data analytics for nonprofits to improve donor retention rates.